How Fair Mileage Works

 As one of the final steps in selecting your perfect Fair car, you’ll be asked to select the mileage you want included in your monthly payment by moving the conveniently supplied slider to your desired number.
 Sounds fun, is fun.
 See above for what this looks like.

 The vast majority of Fair cars is set to 10,000, while some larger SUVs and sports cars have a base mileage allowance of 7,500 per year.
-High-end baller rides you’re probably not taking on a cross-country trip any time soon, like Aston Martins, Ferraris, Lambos and even the elusive Jeep TrackHawk, are set at 5,000 per year.
+Still other high-end baller rides may be set at 5,000 per year.